-CJ& 101 F,W,Sp 5 credits Introduction to Criminal Justice SOCS

-Introduces and provides an overview of the various agencies involved in the administration of criminal justice, including local, state, and federal agencies as well as a history of police and corrections.
+CJ& 101 F,W,Sp 5 credits Introduction to Criminal Justice SOCS Introduces and provides an overview of the various agencies involved in the administration of criminal justice, federal including local, state. and agencies as well a history of as police and corrections.
 Students will study how our criminal justice system evolved and how it functions, examined from the perspective of the Constitution through the criminalization process of investigation, arrest, trial, and post-trial procedures.
 (Formerly known as ADMJ 186)

-CJ& 105 F 5 credits Introduction to Corrections SOCS
+CJ& 105 F 5 credits Introduction to Corrections Surveys the historical context

-Surveys the historical context, philosophical concepts, and major theories that have shaped corrections in the United States.
-Discusses sentencing options, correctional approaches and programs, the role of corrections in the larger criminal justice system, and contemporary correctional issues.
+Survevs the historical context. philosophical concepts. and major theories that have shaped corrections in the United States.
+Discusses sentencing options, correctional approaches and programs, the role of corrections in larger criminal justice system, the and contemporary correctional issues.
 Explores the effects of the corrections system on the individual, families, and society.